danixt1/comment-analysis/README.md

 TODO: make caching system.

 # TODO: new system to save the state of process
-Instead of passing the process information in `proccess` property, pass a id of the process, with this logic is possible to add much more details of how the proccess runned.
+Instead of passing the process information in `process` property, pass a id of the process, with this logic is possible to add much more details of how the process runned.

-The proccess object:
+The process object:
 ```json
 {
     "id":"INT: unique id, passed to the comment to refer the proccess",